Writer-Sonic/Fluent-Speak-Learn-Language/README.md

 The developer will assist you with any privacy-related inquiries or requests.

-## 11. Third-Party Services
+## 12. Third-Party Services

-The following third-party service is used in the app:
+The following third-party services are used in the app:

 - Firebase SDK: Firebase, a development platform provided by Google, is used for various functionalities including analytics, authentication, and database services.
 Firebase collects and processes certain data as described in the Google Privacy Policy (https://policies.google.com/privacy) and the Firebase Privacy and Security documentation (https://firebase.google.com/support/privacy).

+- Sentry: We use Sentry for error tracking and performance monitoring.
+Sentry collects certain device information including MAC address, device type, operating system version, and other technical details necessary for diagnosing issues.
+This information is used solely for the purpose of improving app performance, identifying and fixing errors, and enhancing user experience.

-## 12. Consent
+## 13. Consent

 By using this service, you consent to this privacy policy and agree to its terms.

-## 13. Data Retention and Deletion
+## 14. Data Retention and Deletion

 Retention of your personal information and user data is limited to one year from your last login.
 This retention period allows for the provision of continuous service and maintenance of relevant information for your account.